THE FOREVER BUILDING

 100 PERSONAL WORDS:

-Looking down from my bookshelves are five faces.
+Looking down on me from my bookshelves as I type this are five faces.
 Three of them are on books.
 There’s Wilberforce, who led the heroic campaign to end slavery in the British Empire.
 There’s Lincoln, who took the lead in ending slavery in the United States.
 And there’s John A. MacDonald, a builder of Canada.
 I believe that all of these were servants of God to accomplish His purposes.
 The other two faces I see are peeking out from two wooden shoes.
-The shoes were presented to me in the Netherlands (Holland) on the occasion of a speaking tour, sponsored by a TV station.
+The shoes were presented to me in the Netherlands (Holland) on the occasion of a speaking tour, sponsored by EO, Christian TV.
 Inside the shoes are Caspar the Cop and his Uncle Jasper, puppets I used for years in ministering to children.
-Both Caspar and Jasper are very old now in puppet years and they’ve lost their hats somewhere.
-However, in their time they did a fine job of grabbing the attention of children so I could share the story of Jesus in a way that was not boring and that they would remember for a lifetime.
+Both Caspar and Jasper are very old now in puppet years, They’ve lost their hats somewhere.
+However in their time they did a fine job of grabbing the attention of children so I could share the story of Jesus in a way that was not boring and that they would remember for a lifetime.
 Caspar and Jasper do not have the stature of Wilberforce, Lincoln, and MacDonald, but they did their job.
 All of us have a place in God’s grand purposes.
 I recognize that all I have to do, like the puppets Caspar and Jasper, is to be available for God’s hand to use me at all places and at all times, and God’s will shall be done in and through me.
 Amen!!!